eneskzlcn/softdare/README.md

 - `make clean` to clear all additional files.
 - `make generate-mocks` to generate all needed mock to run tests.
 - `make test` to run all written tests.
+-
 ### Architectural Decisions
 This project teach me a lot of on how you need to choose an architecture for your application.
 I was generally using DDD approach to create backend applications which recommends that you need to keep inside the things that domain consist of.
-An example if you are creating an order domain, than all structures, functionalities, tests, business and database access operations should be in the package of that domain.
+An example if you are creating an order domain, then all structures, functionalities, tests, business and database access operations should be in the package of that domain.

 So first, I tried to make all the domains like post, login, comment, user etc. seperated and independent of each other.
 After I structured the project like that, I enjoyed and thought to gain a victory about that.
-Then when time comes to the creating new features on that architecture things started to get more complexed.
+Then when time comes to the creating new features on that architecture things started to get more complicated.
-Every need were causing a dependency between domains/sub-domains.
+Every need were causing a dependency between domains/subdomains.
 The most great example was the entities.
 I thought any way to protect that structure so I see that it will be costly.
-So I decided to move all the entities out of the domains and all the domains can reach them without creating a dependecy between domains.
+So I decided to move all the entities out of the domains and all the domains can reach them without creating a dependency between domains.
 The folder structure were like;

 - entities/